Olaplex Holdings Inc. (OLPX) Shares Soar Above 1-Year High

-Olaplex Holdings Inc. (NASDAQ: OLPX)’s stock price has plunge by 0.28relation to previous closing price of 3.58.
-Nevertheless, the company has seen a -0.83% plunge in its stock price over the last five trading sessions.
+The stock of Olaplex Holdings Inc. (NASDAQ: OLPX) has increased by 5.38 when compared to last closing price of 3.72.
+Despite this, the company has experienced a 9.50% gain in its stock price over the last five trading sessions.
 Barron’s reported on 10/19/22 that Olaplex Stock Slides.
 What It Means for Our Stock Pick.

 Is It Worth Investing in Olaplex Holdings Inc. (NASDAQ: OLPX) Right Now?

-The price-to-earnings ratio for Olaplex Holdings Inc. (NASDAQ: OLPX) is above average at 12.21x.
-There are mixed opinions on the stock, with 3 analysts rating it as a “buy,” 0 rating it as “overweight,” 7 rating it as “hold,” and 2 rating it as “sell.”
+Olaplex Holdings Inc. (NASDAQ: OLPX) has a higher price-to-earnings ratio of 13.33x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.68.
+Analysts have mixed views on the stock, with 3 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 2 as “sell.”

 Sponsored

-The average price estimated by analysts for OLPX is $5.77, which is $2.25 above than the current price.
-The public float for OLPX is 647.22M, and at present, short sellers hold a 2.24% of that float.
-The average trading volume of OLPX on June 28, 2023 was 1.94M shares.
+The average price point forecasted by analysts for Olaplex Holdings Inc. (OLPX) is $5.77, which is $1.92 above the current market price.
+The public float for OLPX is 647.22M, and currently, short sellers hold a 2.24% ratio of that float.
+The average trading volume of OLPX on July 05, 2023 was 1.93M shares.

 OLPX’s Market Performance

-The stock of Olaplex Holdings Inc. (OLPX) has seen a -0.83% decrease in the past week, with a 10.80% rise in the past month, and a -10.03% fall in the past quarter.
-The volatility ratio for the week is 3.95%, and the volatility levels for the past 30 days are at 4.94% for OLPX.
-The simple moving average for the past 20 days is 1.67% for OLPX’s stock, with a -35.53% simple moving average for the past 200 days.
+The stock of Olaplex Holdings Inc. (OLPX) has seen a 9.50% increase in the past week, with a 22.12% rise in the past month, and a -8.20% fall in the past quarter.
+The volatility ratio for the week is 4.56%, and the volatility levels for the past 30 days are at 4.87% for OLPX.
+The simple moving average for the past 20 days is 8.33% for OLPX’s stock, with a -27.30% simple moving average for the past 200 days.

 Analysts’ Opinion of OLPX